CCQC/Quax/README.md

 You have found Quax.
 The paper outlining this work was just [recently published](https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.1c00607).
-This library supports a simple and clean API for obtaining higher-order energy derivatives of electronic structure computations such as Hartree-Fock, second-order Møller-Plesset perturbation theory (MP2), and coupled cluster with singles, doubles, and perturbative triples excitations [CCSD(T)].
+This library supports a simple and clean API for obtaining higher-order energy derivatives of electronic structure computations such as Hartree-Fock, second-order Møller-Plesset perturbation theory (MP2), explicitly correlated MP2 (MP2-F12), and coupled cluster with singles, doubles, and perturbative triples excitations [CCSD(T)].
-Whereas most codes support only analytic gradient and occasionally Hessian computations, this code can compute analytic derivatives of arbitrary order.
+Whereas most codes support only analytic gradient and occasionally Hessian computations, this code can compute analytic derivatives of arbitrary order for both geometric derivatives and electric field derivatives.
 We use [JAX](https://github.com/google/jax) for automatically differentiating electronic structure computations.
 The code can be easily extended to support other methods, for example using the guidance offered by the [Psi4Numpy project](https://github.com/psi4/psi4numpy).